ibm-cloud-docs/vpc/backup_service_vpc_about.md

 * Cross-regional copies are not supported in Montreal (`ca-mon`) MZR.
 * Consistency groups consist of the attached Block Storage volumes of virtual server instances, such as boot and data volumes.
 Instance storage volumes and virtual server instance configuration are not included.
 * The fast restore feature is not supported for multi-volume backups of consistency groups.
-* During the [Beta]{: tag-cyan} phase of the backup support for second-generation volumes, the following limitations apply.
+* During the [select availability]{: tag-green} phase of second-generation volumes, the following limitations apply.
    - You can take up to 512 backup snapshots of your `sdp` volume.
    - You can't create consistency group backups that contain `sdp` volumes.
    - You can't create fast restore clones of your second-generation volume backups.